alterisian/oil-refinery-api/README.md

 If you open this project in Gitpod, you'll get all dependencies pre-installed and Rails server will open a web preview.

+### Ruby on Rails template project

+This project is based on a GitLab [Project Template](https://docs.gitlab.com/ee/gitlab-basics/create-project.html).

+Improvements can be proposed in the [original project](https://gitlab.com/gitlab-org/project-templates/rails).

+We will use rspec to test the project.

+### CI/CD with Auto DevOps

+This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).

+If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.

 ### JSON

+Version 1 of our output, detailing 'refineries'.

 ```JSON
 {